 In June 2010, we received a Request for Information from the United States Environmental Protection Agency ("EPA") pursuant to Section 308 of the Clean Water Act.
 The request sought information about storm water discharge practices in connection with homebuilding projects completed or underway by us in New York and New Jersey.
 We cooperated with this request, and provided information to the EPA.
 We were subsequently informed by the United States Department of Justice ("DOJ") that the EPA forwarded the information on the matter to the DOJ, and the DOJ requested that we meet with the government to discuss the status of the case.
-Meetings took place in January 2012 and August 2012 with representatives from both the EPA and DOJ.
-It is not yet known what next steps, if any, the DOJ will take in the matter.
+Meetings took place in January 2012, August 2012 and November 2014 with representatives from both the EPA and DOJ.
+We have continued discussions with the EPA and DOJ.
+It is as yet unclear what next steps the DOJ will take in the matter.
 We intend to continue cooperating with any future EPA and/or DOJ inquiries.
 At this time, we cannot predict the outcome of this inquiry, nor can we reasonably estimate the potential costs that may be associated with its eventual resolution.